-Our new project SHINELabs launched last year.
-Have a look at which schools have piloted the project, the great results they’ve achieved, and our future plans for the project.
+Our new project SHINELabs is in its second year.
+Have a look at how the project has developed, the great results that have been achieved, and our future plans for the project.

 See how the Serious Fun on Saturday partnership between independent schools and state schools is supporting some of the brightest children with new resources, learning opportunities, and the educational stimulation they need to achieve their full potential.